juandarr/Particle-filter/README.md

  - ./clean.sh

-After running the program, open the siumulator.
+After running the program, open the simulator.
 You should get a `connected` message in the terminal output, meaning the simulator is connected to the server program and is ready to run.

 ## Data flow